Stocks put Middle East tensions in rearview mirror, surge to record highs

 |XEROX HOLDINGS

-Tesla shares continued to gain ground after Wednesday’s surge gave it a bigger market capitalization than Ford and General Motors combined.
+Tesla shares were little changed after Wednesday’s surge gave it a bigger market capitalization than Ford and General Motors combined.
 Shares of the electric-vehicle maker have surged 17.6 percent this year, saddling short-sellers with more than $2 billion of losses.

 |Ticker